LMXT / KC-45 Tanker Replacement Program

+A decade earlier, the KC-46 won the KC-X contract despite a narrower, 33,000-lb. fuel volume gap with the A330 MRTT.
 On 29 February 2008 Secretary of the Air Force Michael W. Wynne and Vice Chief of Staff of the Air Force Gen. Duncan J. McNabb announced the selection of Northrup Grumman as the winner of the KC-X competition for development and procurement of up to 179 tanker aircraft for approximately $35 billion.
-The initial contract for the newly named KC-45 is for the system design and development of four test aircraft for $1.5 billion.
+The initial contract for the newly named KC-45 was for the system design and development of four test aircraft for $1.5 billion.
 This contract also includes five production options targeted for 64 aircraft at $10.6 billion.

-The contract is going to EADS, which is overseas.
+The contract went to EADS, a European country.
 Boeing argued, however, that it would create about 40,000 American jobs here.
-Did that weigh into your decision at all?
 Obviously, with it going to EADS, there won't be as many American jobs created.
 The requirements of the RFP were not such that this was taken into consideration.
-The RFP had to do with requirements that the warfighter needed, and we balanced the requirements of the warfighter with the best value for the taxpayer, relative to how much this system is going to cost and how well it's going to perform.
+The RFP had to do with requirements that the warfighter needed, and the Air Force balanced the requirements of the warfighter with the best value for the taxpayer, relative to how much this system is going to cost and how well it's going to perform.

 "The tanker is the number one procurement priority for us right now," General McNabb said.
 "Buying the new KC-45A is a major step forward and another demonstration of our commitment to recapitalizing our Eisenhower-era inventory of these critical national assets.
 Today is not just important for the Air Force, however.
 It's important for the entire joint military team, and important for our coalition partners as well.
 The KC-45A will revolutionize our ability to employ tankers and will ensure the Air Force's future ability to provide our nation with truly Global Vigilance, Reach, and Power."